TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/05.coaching/02.academic-coaching/docs.md

 - Autonomy- being able to make one's own decisions and do things independently, motivated by a sense of value and pleasure in learning.

-To coach in a way that focuses on these things, you can use these specific strategies:
+To coach in a way that promotes self-regulated learning, consider these specific strategies:

 -	Give students choices and when choices are restricted, discuss why
 -	Use inviting language, such as “I’m interested in your idea.
 Can you tell me more about it?”